 First of all, let’s start with a simple question, what is freestyle soccer ?
 Freestyle soccer is simply the style and ability to combine various soccer tricks in juggling and ground moves.
 It’s a new trend in soccer along with other types like five a side futsal and beach soccer.
 In a soccer context, freestyle is perceived as less significance to the modern game.
 However, freestyle soccer does improve a footballer’s ability to control the ball.

-On the other side, the ones who love freestyle soccer perceived it as something that they can express their creativity and improve on ball control and touches to a greater heights.
-But I’m more concern to those who are ignorant and may not have the slightest interest on freestyle soccer.
+On the other side, the ones who love freestyle soccer perceived it as something that they can express their creativity and improve ball control and touches to greater heights.
+But I’m more concern to those who are ignorant and may not have the slightest interest in freestyle soccer.

 Juggling the ball

-Simply done by doing kick ups without letting the ball fall on to the ground and expanded to different parts of the body from foot, thigh, shoulder and head.
+Simply done by doing kick-ups without letting the ball fall on to the ground and expanded to different parts of the body from the foot, thigh, shoulder, and head.
 The aim is to be able to link your juggling skills from one part to the other.
 For example, transfer your juggling from foot to your thigh.
 You can start with a simple transfer and improve to more advanced transfers like juggling from foot to thigh and then head.
 Once you’ve mastered juggling, you can start planting or stalling a soccer ball.